Signed in as:

 Mulching machines are costly in both money and time out for repairs.

-Chancy Lewis broadcasts native seed throughout the mulched area.
+Chancey Lewis broadcasts native seed throughout the mulched area.

 Yaupon will re-sprout denser than before if it is just mulched.
 Re-sprouts must be properly treated with a Triclopyr (Remedy) herbicide mix.
 This should be done in May through September after the year in which the mulching was done.
 For smaller projects an individual plant treatment (IPT) process is practical and preferred.
 For larger projects a broadcast treatment is more practical.